healthdatasafe/hds-webapp/README.md

 ### Todos

 - Use [hds-lib-js](https://github.com/healthdatasafe/hds-lib-js) instead of pryv-lib
+  - First step done, still the app is using Pryv Connection's logic and not yet Collectors
 - Better display of connections
 - Better display of diary based on hds-lib
 - ⚠️ [USE CASES & MOCKUPS](docs/README.md)